 For me, it was difficult in the beginning.
 Though my parents were involved and excited about me starting school, they didn’t really know much about the Canadian education system or speak the language, much less know North American trends for 10-year-old girls.

-The newcomer back-to-school experience, as I like to call it, is a unique one in that both kids and parents go through it and survive it together.
+The newcomer back-to-school experience is unique in that both kids and parents go through it and survive it together.
 What helped my parents adjust was meeting my teachers ahead of time and connecting with other newcomer parents.
 This allowed them to create a support system and familiarize themselves with school practices and rules.
 They also had friends with kids and used them as resources as well.

 But slowly, the more I reached out to people who wanted to know me and help me, the more I began to form a community.
 This played such a big part in my adjusting period.
 With each friendship I made, I felt a little more confident; with each test I passed, I felt a little more secure.